-VaporWorx does have limited distribution.
+VaporWorx does have limited distribution:

-Pace Performance (Pontiac G8) http://paceperformance.com/
+Pace Performance (Pontiac G8)

 Currently the VaporWorx controller has been validated to work with the following fuel modules and hat systems:

-Cadillac CTS-V (single and dual)
+- Cadillac CTS-V2 (single and dual)

-Camaro Gen5 LS3 and ZL1 (single and dual)
+- Camaro Gen5/6 LS3 and ZL1 (single and dual)

-Fore Innovations twin or triple TI 450 LPH ‘267, DW300, AEM 320, Stealth 340.
+- Fore Innovations twin or triple TI 450 LPH ‘267, DW300, AEM 320, Stealth 340

-Aeromotive Stealth 340 single or dual Phantom (drill mod must be performed.)
+- Aeromotive Stealth 340 single or dual Phantom (drill mod must be performed)

-Later model Ford fuel modules originally equipped with PWM control system.
+- Later model Ford fuel modules (originally equipped with PWM control system)

-AM A1000 (custom controller calibration and bypass fitting required.)
+- AM A1000 (custom controller calibration and bypass fitting required)

-Bosch ‘041 (Custom controller calibration and bypass fitting required.)
+- Bosch ‘041 (custom controller calibration and bypass fitting required)

 If your controller was purchased prior to June 2015 then the input voltage should be limited to 17.5v.
 Later versions are rated to 22v.
 The voltage booster should be used to feed the VaporWorx controller.